 Purpose

 An IUL provides life insurance with the added benefit of cash value growth.
-It offers both a death benefit for your loved ones and the potential for cash value accumulation based on stock market performance.
-A death benefit is the money paid to your beneficiaries when you pass away.
+It offers a death benefit for your loved ones (money paid to beneficiaries aster you pass.)
+It has the potential for cash value accumulation based on stock market performance.

-An annuity provides a steady income, usually during retirement.
-It ensures a reliable stream of payments for a fixed period or the rest of your life.
-Some annuities also provide a death benefit, but that depends on the contract.
-This death benefit may also come with extra fees.
+An annuity provides predictable income.
+It can pay for a set number of years or for your entire lifetime.
+Some annuities also provide a death benefit, but that depends on the contract and may have fees.

 Predictability and Growth